oxfun-github/oxfun-exchange-docs/source/includes/_v2_restapi.md

 }
 ```

-Get a list of all assets available on CoinFLEX.
+Get a list of all assets available on Opnx.
 These include coins and bookable contracts.

 Response Parameters |Type | Description|
 -------------------------- | -----|--------- |